DSG-Net: Learning Disentangled Structure and Geometry for 3D Shape Generation: Experiments

 \subsection{Shape Generation}

 The main goal of DSG-Net is to generate high-quality shapes with complex structures and fine-grained geometry.
 Given a noise vector sampled from a unit Gaussian distribution, a 3D shape generative model maps it to a realistic 3D shape.
 We evaluate the shape generation performance of DSG-Net and compare to several state-of-the-art baseline methods.
-Quantitative evaluations and user-study results further validate our superior performance than baselines.
-Equipped with two disentangled latent spaces for shape structure and geometry, DSG-Net also enables a novel task of generating shapes with a given structure or geometry pattern.
+Quantitative evaluations and user-study results further validate our superior performance over baselines.
+Equipped with two disentangled latent spaces for shape structure and geometry, DSG-Net also enables a novel task of generating shapes with a given structure or geometry pattern. \yjr{Please refer to the supplementary material for more results on shape generation.}

 \paragraph{Metrics.} The shape generation task aims to generate diverse and realistic shapes with complex structure and geometry.
 Following StructureNet~\cite{mo2019structurenet}, we measure shape generation performance by the coverage and quality scores.
-The coverage score computes average distance from a real shape to the closest generated shape, while the quality score calculates average distance from a generated shape to the closest real shape.
+The coverage score computes the average distance from a real shape to the closest generated shape, while the quality score calculates the average distance from a generated shape to the closest real shape.
 The coverage score reflects if the diversity of the generated results is large enough to cover all real samples, and the quality score measures if the generated results contain bad examples that are far from the real data distribution.
 To compare with the baseline methods, we generate 1000 shapes and compute the coverage and quality scores regarding the geometry metric (CD) and the structure metric (HierInsSeg).